 The complete application setup is shown in the following screenshot.
-Apart of the perClass Mira window, we window displays the connection details ".
-In the command shell ", we can now start the acquisition using "acq start" command (note that also "acq info enable" cammand was run to enable object reporting and the display was set to show objects (not shown on the screenshot).
+Apart of the perClass Mira window, we have two separate shells (one Tcl shell to issue commands and one shell receiving object detections to the object detection channel on port 51300, perClass Mira Output .Once we connect in window displays the connection details In the command shell , we can now start the acquisition using "acq start" command (note that also "acq info enable" cammand was run to enable object reporting and the display was set to show objects (not shown on the screenshot).